Design comparison

 Good job and keep going ๐๐๐

-Marked as helpful0@ElenakathPosted about 2 months ago@MikDra1 Thank you this is all super helpful!
+Marked as helpful0@ElenakathPosted 2 months ago@MikDra1 Thank you this is all super helpful!
 For Neglecting Responsive Design, could you elaborate?
 I'm still new to coding and thought I was.
 Would love to have more information on parts that I missed.
 Also what is BEM I haven't heard of that before?
 I also haven't heard of srcset or <picture>, I'll have to look that up!
 Thanks again lots for me to learn!

-0@MikDra1Posted about 2 months ago@Elenakath
+0@MikDra1Posted 2 months ago@Elenakath

 BEM is a methodology that makes writting classes easier. srcset and <pricture> are elements that help create responsive images.